Mike080188/SWENG888-Happy-Pet-App/README.md

 THE HAPPY PET APPLICATION

+Project Description

+The Happy Pet Application is an acedemic Android group project.
+The Happy Pet application focuses on exposing users to the wide variety of pet products available at small pet stores while also providing directions to these pet store locations.
+The app is meant as a proof of concept and not intended for production use.

 Mission Statement

 The Happy Pet application provides a platform for pet owners to browse for highly